Descript Review: The AI Video & Podcast Editor That Lets You Edit Like a Doc

 Descript vs. Competitors: How Does It Stack Up?

-If you're exploring other video editing options, check out our guides on best video editing software and free video editing software.
+If you're figuring out where this fits in your stack, our guides on best video editing software and free video editing software are worth a look.

 System Requirements and Technical Considerations